aisingapore/TagUI/README.md

 ### FILES
 <details>
   <summary>
-    Click to show details for this section
+    Click to show details of the different files used by TagUI and their purposes
   </summary>

   Core Files|Purpose